• Home

 The markets are popular places to visit in Galle and the older markets are my favourite.
 The Old Dutch Market is usually crammed with the freshest local produce.
 Browse to see which tropical fruits are in season in this 300 year old marketplace.

-Old Dutch Market Galle Sri Lanka
+Dutch Markets Galle Sri Lanka

 Inside the Old Dutch Market you will fnd fruit, vegetables, fish and spices.

-Fruit for sale in Galle Sri Lanka
+Fruit market Galle Sri Lanka

 Buy a bag of mangostenes or mangos, Sri Lanka is famous for fruit.